First, let us talk about the Coligny Calendar.

 Quimonios (before Samonios in the first year of a five year cycle)

 Rantaranos (before Giamonios in the third year of a five year cycle)

-The months are divided in halves, the first half is 15 days, the second either 15 or 14.
-This is because months alternate between 30 and 29 days.
+The months are divided into halves.
+The first half is 15 days, the second either 15 or 14.
+This is because of months alternate between 30 and 29 days.
 The months start in the first quarter moon, centering the full and new moons in each half.
 (Some say it starts at the new moon.)
-They years repeat in a cycle every five years.
-Again, much debate surrounds the calendar, a workable synopsis is all that can reasonably be provided in such an introduction.
+The years repeat in a cycle every five years.
+Again, much debate surrounds the calendar.
+A workable synopsis is all that can reasonably be provided in such an introduction.

-Holidays are very important in looser, variant customs like Gaulish Polytheism.
+Holidays are significant in a looser, variant customs like Gaulish Polytheism.
 In the sense that they have the potential to bring folks of many disparate customs together.
 Much as we see in other customs.
-Though, with many other things in Gaulish Polytheism, there isn’t a universal set of holidays people observe.
-To cover them all would be exhaustive.
+Though, with many other things in Gaulish Polytheism, there is no universal set of holidays people observe.
+To cover them, all would be exhaustive.
 Here is a sampling of a full set of holidays that uses the Coligny Calendar to determine the dates.
 The names of all but one are not named on the calendar.

 Holidays are assumed by clusters of days, lasting about a week, and single days.
-On the calendar, these days are marked with the term “IVOS”, thought to mean “feast, festival”.
-So, again, names of the holidays are recent as we don’t know what they were originally called.
+These days, on the calendar, are marked with the term “IVOS,” thought to mean “feast, festival.”
+Again, the holidays are recent as we do not know what they were initially called.
 Save for one: Trinoxtion Samoni.

 - Nouiobledanî “New Year”

 - This will be the first quarter moon, usually in the Gregorian month of May.
 Sometimes it will be in June.

 - Gregorian Date – Sundown 28 May – 29 May

 - Trinoxtion Samoni (“Three Nights of Summer”)